asdcamargo/knowledge-base/learning-tools/README.md

 - Discussion forum where both teachers and students can engage to discuss the course.
 - Self-signed certificate by the university if you pay to take the course.
 - Pretty reasonable price for the courses.

+### 4) <a name="hackerrank">Hacker Rank - https://www.hackerrank.com</a>
+### Some topics that you can learn:
+- Algorithms
+- Data Structure
+- Machine Learning

+### Main Features:
+- This platform is focused on programming chanllenges.
+Basically you can solve problems in the language of your choice.
+- Good code environment where you can code directly on the browser with some cool typing features.
+- Different level of challenges from easy to hard.
+- Contests where you can compete on code challenges with other developers.